-The Pacific Islands Regional Fisheries Observer (PIRFO) programme standardizes the data collection protocols and training framework adopted by observer programmes of the Pacific Islands Countries and Territories (Park, 2018).
+The Pacific Islands Regional Fisheries Observer (PIRFO) programme standardizes the data collection protocols and training framework adopted by observer programmes of the Pacific Islands Countries and Territories [37].
 The regional minimum data standards and collection formats are used for independent fisheries monitoring data collection, including a set of forms aimed at gathering information for the management of the stocks, for monitoring ecosystem impacts, and the implementation of WCPFC CMMs.
 One form, GEN-5 (Appendix 1) has been specifically designed to collect information related to FAD configuration (dFADs, aFADs and natural floating objects).
 Information recorded on GEN-5 includes the nature of the FAD (artificial or natural, anchored or drifting), the dimensions (length, width and depth) and the materials used (for both the raft and for submerged appendages), as well as the unique ID number from the satellite buoy attached to a dFAD.
 Since 2011, and the implementation of this form, observers have recorded this information, when possible, for any dFADs encountered at sea, including during deployment, fishing, servicing or visiting a dFAD.
-It should be noted, however, that this information is often irregularly recorded, as observers may have difficulties accessing the materials of the submerged part of the dFAD when it is in the water, for instance during fishing, servicing or visiting activities.
+It should be noted, however, that this information is often irregularly recorded, as observers may have difficulties accessing the materials of the submerged part of the dFAD when it is in the water, for instance during fishing, servicing or visiting a ctivities.

 Analyses were conducted separately for purpose-built dFADs and debris found at-sea, hereafter referred to as "floating objects", which could include natural objects, potentially modified by fishers (e.g., addition of synthetic floats, bamboo and/or netting) or anthropogenic debris.
 The way dFADs or floating objects are classified here is based on the observer record.
-Floating objects that have been transformed by fishers using synthetic materials may therefore sometimes be classified as floating objects and sometimes as dFAD, depending on the observer.
-Floating objects may also be equipped with a satellite buoy to follow its position remotely.
+Floating objects that have been transformed by fishers using synthetic materials may therefore sometimes be classified as floating objects may also be equipped with a satellite buoy to follow their position remotely.

 The type of materials used for each part of dFADs and floating objects, the raft and the submerged appendages, are investigated here separately.
 The initial list of materials reported by observers in GEN-5 (Appendix 1) was simplified into broader categories for analyses (Table 1).
 Materials were then classified as 'natural' or 'synthetic'.
 Materials considered as 'natural' in this paper include bamboo, logs, trees or parts of trees referred to as branches, natural debris, coconut fronds, planks, pallets and timbers (Table 1).
 Any other material was considered to be synthetic, commonly plastics or metals.
-We note that cords, ropes, sacks and bags could potentially be of natural origin (e.g., cotton, hemp, jute), but the use of these natural materials is considered to be uncommon and so were assumed within this analysis to be synthetic unless otherwise specified by the observer.
+We note that cords, ropes, sacks and bags could potentially be of natural origin (e.g., cotton, hemp, jute), but the use of these natural materials is considered to be synthetic unless otherwise specified by the observer.